 - A physical examination.
 A careful exam can often identify or exclude other medical problems.

 A skin test.
 A skin prick test can determine your reaction to a particular food.
 In this test, a small amount of the suspected food is placed on the skin of your forearm or back.
-A doctor or another health professional then pricks your skin with a needle to allow a tiny amount of the substance beneath your skin surface.
+A doctor or another health care provider then pricks your skin with a needle to allow a tiny amount of the substance beneath your skin surface.

 If you're allergic to a particular substance being tested, you develop a raised bump or reaction.
 Keep in mind, a positive reaction to this test alone isn't enough to confirm a food allergy.